-A survey of Europe from the end of the French Revolution to the turn of the 21st century.
+This course introduces students to political, social, and cultur- A survey of Europe from the end of the French Revolution al connections and developments in non-Western civilizations to the turn of the 21st century.
 May be taken as Humanities credit for General Education requirements.